dachiefjustice/vm-vulnlab/README.md

 ```shell
 vagrant up --provision
 ```

-## Vulnerable Application Config
-Each time you run `vagrant provision` or `vagrant up --provision` the VM will apply the settings from [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml).
-Use this file to enable vulnerable applications and view/change their ports.

 ## Using Vulnerable Applications
 **Vulnerable applications are NOT automatically launched** for security reasons.
 To use a vulnerable application: